 }

-We built a Markov chain from thousands of real property names.
-When quicktype encounters an object, it scores each property name.
-Names like firstName score high; names like 000000000000000000c846dee2e13c6408f5 score near zero.
-Below a threshold, quicktype generates a map instead of a class.
+quicktype scores each property name against this model.
+Names like firstName score high; hashes score near zero.
+Below a threshold, it generates a map:

 typealias Blocks = [String: Block]